nimbix/jardoc/docs/apps_tutorial.md

 :~$
 ```

 401 MB, this is a lot for such a small program.
-Probleme here is: our image have in memory apt cache, few packages installed needed to download and extract archive, archive itself, and archive content that we do not need.
+Problem here is: our image has in memory apt cache, few packages installed needed to download and extract archive, archive itself, and archive content that we do not need.

-Lets update it to a multi-stage build now:
+Let’s update it to a multi-stage build now:

 ```dockerfile
 # Stage 0, lets give it a name for convenience: download_extract_ffmpeg